Shifted Poisson structures on differentiable stacks: Introduction

-We conclude with a few remarks.
-It is natural to expect that non-degenerate shifted $(+1)$ Poisson stacks are shifted $(+1)$ symplectic stacks, which can be thought of as Morita equivalence classes of quasi-symplectic groupoids \cite{X}.
-This is indeed true.
-In a forthcoming paper \cite{BCLX2}, we establish an explicit one-one correspondence between non-degenerate shifted $(+1)$ Poisson stacks and shifted $(+1)$ symplectic stacks and apply it to momentum map theory.
-In particular, we prove that the momentum map theory of quasi-Poisson groupoids in~\cite{IPLGX} is stacky in nature and that Hamiltonian reductions can be carried out, which agrees with the derived symplectic geometry principle that the derived intersection of coisotropics of a shifted $(+1)$ Poisson stack gives rise to a Poisson structure.
+We conclude this introduction with a few remarks.
+As was proved in \cite{X}, quasi-symplectic structures on a Lie groupoid transfer to Morita equivalent Lie groupoids.
+Therefore one can speak quasi-symplectic structures on a Morita equivalent class of Lie groupoids.
+This readily provides a notion of $(+1)$-shifted symplectic structures on a differentiable stack.
+It is natural to expect that non-degenerate $(+1)$-shifted Poisson stacks are isomorphic to $(+1)$-shifted symplectic stacks.
+Indeed, in a forthcoming paper \cite{BCLX2}, we establish an explicit one-one correspondence between non-degenerate $(+1)$-shifted Poisson stacks and $(+1)$-shifted symplectic stacks, and study its application to the momentum map theory.

+In particular, we prove that the momentum map theory of quasi-Poisson groupoids in~\cite{IPLGX} is stacky in nature and that Hamiltonian reductions can be carried out, which agrees with the derived symplectic geometry principle that the derived intersection of coisotropics of a $(+1)$-shifted Poisson stack gives rise to a Poisson structure \cite{ToenICM}.
 It also enables us to merge the quasi-Hamiltonian momentum map theory of Alekseev-Malkin-Meinrenken \cite{AMM} with the quasi-Poisson theory of Alekseev, Kosmann-Schwarzbach and Meinrenken \cite{AKKS, AKM}.
+Finally, we refer the reader to \cite{Pr2} for an explanation of the relationship between various concepts introduced in the present paper and those in the algebraic geometry setting \cite{CPTVV, Pr1}.
+See also Remark \ref{rk:1}, Remark \ref{rk:2}, Remark \ref{rk:3}, and Remark \ref{rk:4}.
+In the second version of \cite{Saf}, the author claims that $(+1)$-shifted Poisson structures introduced in \cite{CPTVV} are equivalent to $(+1)$-shifted Poisson structures in our sense (see Theorem 3.29 in version 2 of \cite{Saf}).
+However, note that the author considers source-connected groupoids in the context of smooth affine schemes, while we deal with any $C^\infty$-groupoids.

 One of the authors announced some of the results set forth in the present paper at the conference \emph{Derived algebraic geometry with a focus on derived symplectic techniques} held at the University of Warwick in April 2015.
 He wishes to thank the organizers for providing him the opportunity to disseminate the results of our work.